 Don’t let your cat sleep on anything that belongs to your baby, including the crib, swing, or bassinet.
 The sooner you can set these boundaries, the better.

 Up to 20% of adults are allergic to cats, and up to 40% of kids with asthma may develop allergy symptoms when exposed to cats.

-Unfortunately, all cats produce allergens.
-When they groom themselves, proteins in their saliva are deposited in their fur, which can then easily spread wherever your kitty wanders.
+Unfortunately, all cats, even hairless ones, produce allergens.
+When they groom themselves, proteins in their saliva are deposited on their skin and fur, which can then easily spread wherever your kitty wanders.

 10. Bites & Scratches

-Cat bites and scratches can cause cat scratch fever if your kitty has the Bartonella henselae bacterium.
-But even if your kitty doesn’t have the infection, bites and scratches can still be harmful to your baby as they hurt.
-In fact, between 50-80% of cat bites on humans are serious enough to seek medical attention.
+Cat bites and scratches can cause CSD if your kitty has the Bartonella henselae bacterium.
+But even if your kitty doesn’t have the infection, bites and scratches can still be harmful to your baby because they hurt.
+Between 50% and 80% of cat bites on humans are serious enough to seek medical attention.

 If your pet scratches or bites your baby, wash the wound under warm, running water even if the skin didn’t break during the attack.
 Cats have a lot of bacteria in their mouths that you don’t want to be transferred to your baby.
 For example, Pasteurella multocida is found in the mouths of up to 90% of cats.
 Bites from cats infected with this organism can develop swelling, redness, and pain within the first 24 to 48 hours.
 They often need to be treated with antibiotics to prevent more serious complications.